 Almost everyone has used Google Drive or has a Gmail account for their email, so it’s just one less thing that your client has to get used to while they work with you.

 Later is one of the tools for social media managers that I know many people use.
-While it can be costly ($25 for only one social set), it’s perfect for Instagram planning if you have a client that is very particular about what their feed visually looks like.
+While it can be costly ($40 a month for only three social sets), it’s perfect for Instagram planning if you have a client that’s very particular about what their feed visually looks like.

 This tool also provides insights for analytics, but it’s mostly just helpful for planning Instagram posts.
 The free version doesn’t provide many analytics, but can be great if you just want to try out the tool for a month.

-The one downside to Later is that it can only schedule to four different platforms: Facebook, Instagram, Twitter, and Pinterest.
-I don’t recommend scheduling to Pinterest via Later if you can help it; instead, consider #10 on this list for that.
+However, I don’t recommend scheduling to Pinterest via Later if you can help it.
+Instead, consider #10 on this list for that.

 - 10 High-Paying Online Jobs